Skip to content

 The grasslands host; Red-capped Lark, Northern Red Bishop, Black-headed Lapwing, African Hoopoe, Heuglin’s Spurfowl, African Wattled Lapwing, Spotted Dikkop is regular as Black-bellied and Denham’s Bustard, Abyssinian Ground-Hornbills pairs roam the grasslands.

-Raptors are well represented in; Martial Eagle, Bateleur, Grey Kestrel, Beaudouin’s, Brown and Black-chested Snake-Eagle, Dark-Chanting Goshawk, Tawny and Walberg’s Eagles, and other passage visitors.
+Raptors are well represented in; Martial Eagle, Bateleur, Grey Kestrel, Beaudouin’s and Black-chested Snake-Eagle, Dark-Chanting Goshawk, Tawny and Walberg’s Eagles, and other passage visitors.
 White-headed, White-backed and Lappet-faced Vultures while Verreaux’s Eagle Owl and Greyish Eagle Owl are occasionally seen in the Acacia woodland.

 Grey Headed Kingfisher